CDSoft/luax/README.md

     It just bundles Lua scripts into a single script that can be run everywhere LuaX is installed.

-[^2]: `luaxc` uses `zig` to link the LuaX runtime with the Lua scripts
+[^2]: `luaxc` uses `zig` to link the LuaX runtime with the Lua scripts.
-    but the Lua scripts are actually not compiled.
+    The Lua scripts are actually compiled to Lua bytecode.
 Contrary to `luax`, `luaxc` produces executables that do not require LuaX to be installed.